adejorosam/fintech-lite/README.md

 ## Important Commands
 - run `npm i` or `npm install` to install all dependencies
 - run `npm start` to start the development server

+## How to fund card
+Step 1: Make sure you are verified user before going on to pay on the payment url.
+Step 2: Go to [payment link](https://fintech-lite.herokuapp.com/) to fund your card.